rois-codh/kmnist/README.md

 ## Objective

-Given an image, correctly classify it as showing one of tenclassical Japanese cursive characters.
+Given an image, correctly classify it as showing one of ten classical Japanese cursive characters.
 This benchmark is a fresh reimagining of the well-known deep learning baseline of handwritten digits (mnist).
-It preserves the technical simplicity of mnist and offers more headroom for creative exploration, since the solution space is less explored and visual intuition is unreliable (only a small number of experts can read Kuzushiji script, regardless of fluency in contemporary Japanese).
+It preserves the technical simplicity of mnist and offers more headroom for creativity, since the solution space is less explored and visual intuition is unreliable (only a small number of experts can read Kuzushiji script, regardless of fluency in contemporary Japanese).
 This is an exciting challenge with a tangible potential outcome of making classical Japanese literature more accessible.

 ## Dataset